Walk...

 1. Judgment of believers.
 In the first judgment, the seat upon which the Judge will be seated is the Judgment Seat of Christ.
 Those to be judged here will be Christ’s own followers and servants.
 We will cover the future and the present applications of this judgment.

-2 Corinthians 5:10 says, “For we must all appear before the judgment seat of Christ, that each one may receive what is due to him for the things done while in the body, whether good or bad.”
+2 Corinthians 5:10 says, “For we must all appear before the judgment seat of Christ, that each one may receive the things done in the body, according to what he has done, whether good or bad.”
 Notice this does not say anything but good or bad, there is no in-between.

 This judgment is not for condemnation, but for reward.
 I believe that if we knew more about this judgment, we would live our lives differently.
 Have you ever watched an Olympic event and seen the “judgment” at the end?
 The fastest runner was judged first, and given a Gold Medal; second place was judged Silver, etc.